 Off the back of our Be Healthy project, we have developed a participation model and successful training programme that promotes best practice in working with marginalised young people on health issues.
 We put participation into practice at our training, from making it fun and interactive to having a young person co-facilitate the session.
 We also reserve two free places for young people on the training.
+We also sell the 24 page curriculum booklet on its own, which includes 10 different activities and outlines the philosophy behind the method.

 We also offer bespoke training about engaging effectively with young people in a health context.
 In December 2016 we delivered training to commissioners from across London as part of the Healthy London Partnership’s Commissioning leadership development programme for children and young people’s commissioners.